 Cuneiform tablet case impressed with four cylinder seals in Assyrian and Anatolian styles, for cuneiform tablet 66.245.17a: loan of silver

-This sealed clay envelope contained a tablet documenting silver owed to Ashur-idi (MMA 66.245.17a).
+This sealed clay case contained a tablet documenting silver owed to Ashur-idi (66.245.17a).
 The text of the tablet was repeated on the envelope, allowing the recipient to verify the contents.
 Text on the envelope, read from left to right, must have been written after the original text was placed inside the case, and this may account for slight discrepancies between the two.
 Impressions of four different seals appear on both sides and the edges of the case.
 On the front of the case, a stamp seal with a geometric motif was impressed repeatedly, and a cylinder seal with a Mesopotamian style presentation scene was rolled out here and on the right edge of the tablet.
 The reverse of the case contains two more impressions of cylinder seals that were also rolled out on the edges of the case: one depicts a presentation scene before a seated male, the other faces the opposite direction and features a procession behind a chariot driven by the weather god.
 While the use of the cylinder seal, rather than the stamp seal, was typically Mesopotamian, both of these scenes were carved in an Anatolian style that emphasized features such as the large eyes of the figures.
 The use of seals of different types and styles offers further evidence for the cultural interaction between Anatolia and Assyria.

 This artwork is meant to be viewed from right to left.
 Scroll left to view more.